From Workshop Sketch to Patented Product

-At Mojio, a PM and I ran a "working backwards" session inspired by Amazon's product ideation approach.
+At Mojio, a connected car company, the PM team and I ran a "working backwards" session inspired by Amazon's product ideation approach.
 One promising idea emerged: making tire health easier to understand and purchase.

 My role as product owner was to explore this direction, moving from rough concept to prototype.